-- When you source items from multiple warehouse that are also fulfilling orders from other sellers, inventory can change daily.
+- When you source items from multiple warehouses that are also fulfilling orders from other sellers, inventory can change daily.

 - There is a chance that you might face shipping complexities since the same item might occasionally have to be sourced from two different suppliers, even for the same customer.

-- Suppliers sometimes make mistakes in shipment for which you must take responsibility and apologize—which can damage your businesses reputation.
+- Suppliers sometimes make shipping mistakes for which you must take responsibility and apologize—which can damage your businesses reputation.

 The essentials: tech and tools

 Having a payment gateway that dovetails with your inventory management solution makes things much easier to manage.
-This is where a platform like Authorizenet comes into play.
-Authorize.net enables businesses to accept payments online, over the phone, in person and more.
-And their payment solutions can be integrated with inventory management tools.
+This is where a platform like Authorize.net comes into play.
+We enable businesses to accept payments online, over the phone, in person, and more.
+And our payment solutions can be integrated with inventory management tools.

-In addition to inventory management, Authorize.net and their partners can help improve the buying experience.
-According to Forbes, consumers want their buying experience to be personal.
-If it is easy and convenient for the customer to purchase your product then you’ll likely retain them.
+In addition to inventory management, Authorize.net and our partners can help improve the buying experience.
+If it is easy and convenient for the customer to purchase your product, then you’ll likely retain them.

-Once you have a record of what should be in your inventory, you can use a tactic like a physical inventory count or cycle counting to make sure everything is aligned.
+Once you have a record of what should be in your inventory, use a physical inventory count or cycle counting to make sure everything is aligned.
 Choosing a tech solution that provides reporting will help when it’s time to audit your stock.

 If you find that the numbers are off, there are a few actions to try before panicking: